royborgen/qbt_port_update/README.md

 - `CRON_SCHEDULE` require the use of correctly formated cron job.
 If not set the script will execute by default every 15th minute.
 - `GLUETUN_IP` Required from Gluetun 4.0.0.
 Needs to contain Gluetun server IP.
 - `GLUETUN_PORT` is requered from Gluetun v.4.0.0.
 Need to contain the Gluetun Control Server listening port. `Default port is 8000`.
+- `GLUETUN_USER` Username for the Gluetun Control Server API.
+Required from Gluetun 3.40.0.
+- `GLUETUN_PASS` Password for the Gluetun Control Server API.
+Required from Gluetun 3.40.0.
 - `LOGTIMEFORMAT` controls the time format of the logfile.
 This can be adjusted to your liking.
 - `CONTAINER_ID` must container name or ID of the qBittorrent container you are running.
 This is needed so that we can restart the container.
 - `TZ` allows you to set the time zone displayed in the log.
 For a complete overview of timezones, see the section `TZ identifiers` on [list of tz database time zones](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) available on Wikipedia.
 - `PUID` and `PGID` allow you to control which user and group that owns the config folder and the `qbt_port_update.log` file.
 If not provided, the id of the user running the container is used.
 Changing this is useful when running containers with different users on the system to avoid conflicting ownership.
 If you want to assign ownership to a specific non-root user (e.g., `1000`), you can provide the respective PUID and PGID values.

 >[!Note]<br>
 >Starting from Gluetun v.4.0.0, the forwarded_port file will be deprecated.
 From this version we must fetch the forwarded port from the Gluetun Control Server.
-See [Gluetun GitHub](https://github.com/qdm12/gluetun-wiki/blob/main/setup/advanced/vpn-port-forwarding.md) for more information.
-The feature is already implemented in qBittorrent Port Update by utilizing `GLUETUN_IP` and `GLUETUN_PORT`.
+This will requre you to set up a API username and password using basic auth.
+See [Gluetun GitHub](https://github.com/qdm12/gluetun-wiki/blob/main/setup/advanced/control-server.md#authentication) for more information.
+The feature is already implemented in qBittorrent Port Update by utilizing `GLUETUN_IP`, `GLUETUN_PORT`, .`GLUETUN_USER` and `GLUETUN_PASS`,

 >[!CAUTION]<br>